Criticism of the Quran: Sanaa manuscript

-Manuscripts found in Sana'a.
-The "subtexts" revealed using UV light are very different from today's Qur'an.
-Gerd R. Puin believed this to mean an 'evolving' text.
+Manuscripts found in Sanaa.
+The "subtexts" revealed by UV light are different from today's Quran.
+Gerd R. Puin believed this to mean an evolving text.
 A similar phrase is used by Lawrence Conrad for biography of Muhammad.
-Because, according to his studies, Islamic scientific view on the date of birth of the Prophet until the second century A.H. had exhibited a diversity of 85 years.
+According to his studies, the Islamic scientific view of Muhammad's date of birth from the second century A.H. showed a range of 85 years.

-In 1972, a cache of 12,000 ancient Quranic parchment fragments was discovered in a mosque in Sana'a, Yemen – commonly known as the Sana'a manuscripts.
+In 1972, a cache of 12,000 ancient Quranic parchment fragments was discovered in a mosque in Sanaa, Yemen – commonly known as the Sanaa manuscripts.
 Of the fragments, all except 1500–2000 were assigned to 926 distinct Quranic manuscripts as of 1997.

-The manuscript is a palimpsest and comprises two layers of text, both of which are written in the Hijazi script.
+The manuscript is a palimpsest and comprises two layers of text, both written in the Hijazi script.
 The upper text largely conforms to the standard 'Uthmanic' Quran in text and in the standard order of chapters (suwar, singular sūrah), whereas the lower text (the original text that was erased and written over by the upper text, but can still be read with the help of ultraviolet light and computer processing) contains many variations from the standard Uthmanic text, and the sequence of its chapters corresponds to no known Quranic order.

-For example, in sura 2, verse 87, the lower text has wa-qaffaynā 'alā āthārihi whereas the standard text has wa-qaffaynā min ba'dihi.
-The Sana'a manuscript has exactly the same verses and the same order of verses as the standard Quran.
-The order of the suras in the Sana'a codex is different from the order in the standard Quran.
+For example, in Surah 2, verse 87, the lower text has wa-qaffaynā 'alā āthārihi whereas the standard text has wa-qaffaynā min ba'dihi.
+The Sanaa manuscript has exactly the same verses and the same order of verses as the standard Quran.
+The order of the suras in the Sanaa codex differs from the order in the standard Quran.
 Such variants are similar to the ones reported for the Quran codices of Companions such as Ibn Masud and Ubay ibn Ka'b.
-However, variants occur much more frequently in the Sana'a codex, which contains "by a rough estimate perhaps twenty-five times as many [as Ibn Mas'ud's reported variants]".
+However, variants occur much more frequently in the Sanaa codex, which contains "by a rough estimate perhaps twenty-five times as many [as Ibn Mas'ud's reported variants]".

-On the basis of studies of the trove of Quranic manuscripts discovered in Sana'a, Gerd R. Puin concluded that the Quran as we have it is a 'cocktail of texts', some perhaps preceding Muhammad's day, and that the text as we have it evolved.
-However, other scholars, such as Asma Hilali presumed that the San'aa palimpsest seems to be written down by a learning scribe as a form of "exercise" in the context of a "school exercise", which explains a potential reason of variations in this text from the standard Quran Mushafs available today.
-Another way to explain these variations is that San'aa manuscript may have been part of a surviving copy of Quranic Mus'haf which escaped the 3rd caliph Uthman's attempt to destroy all the dialects (Ahruf) of Quran except the Quraishi one (in order to unite the Muslims of that time).
+On the basis of studies of the trove of Quranic manuscripts discovered in Sanaa, Gerd R. Puin concluded that the Quran as we have it is a "cocktail of texts," some perhaps predating Muhammad's day, and that the text evolved.
+However, other scholars, such as Asma Hilali presumed that the Sanaa palimpsest seems to be written down by a learning scribe as a form of "exercise" in the context of a "school exercise", which explains a potential reason of variations in this text from the standard Quran Mushafs available today.
+Another way to explain these variations is that Sanaa manuscript may have been part of a surviving copy of Quranic Mus'haf which escaped the 3rd caliph Uthman's attempt to destroy all the dialects (Ahruf) of Quran except the Quraishi one (in order to unite the Muslims of that time).